-Understanding and checking filters first helps you answer the real question faster and avoid chasing the wrong issue.
+Checking filters first helps you find the real answer faster and avoid investigating a problem that doesn't exist.

 In this article: